Camino del Norte Day 15: Santander to Santillana del Mar

 Taking the Train

-As recommended by guidebooks and other pilgrims, I decided to take the train this morning to bypass some of the urban nothing on the outskirts of Santander.
-I bought a ticket at the Santander train station and went to Boo de Piélagos (“Boo” for short), where I started my walk at 9:00 AM.
+As advised by guidebooks and other pilgrims, I decided to take the train this morning to bypass some of the “urban nothing” on the outskirts of Santander.
+I bought a ticket at the train station and went to Boo de Piélagos (“Boo” for short), where I started my walk at 9:00 AM.
 The Camino was not well marked, and I took a wrong turn as soon as I started.
 Thankfully, I checked Gronze maps and caught my mistake before getting very far.

 Crossing the Río Pas in Oruña, Cantabria, Spain